coronanet/go-coronanet/spec/events.md

 - If the credential is the current ephemeral check-in secret, the remote peer is expected to run a checkin round.
 - If the credential is a long-term participant identity from a previous check-in round, the remote peer is expected to exchange data.

+*The deadline for finishing the checkin process is `3 seconds`.
+The idleness timeout for breaking a data exchange connection is `1 minute`.*

 ### Check-in messages

 The checkin process is a fairly straightforward request/reply exchange.
 The client wishing to check in needs to create its own temporary identity for the event and send it over to the organizer.
 In addition, the message also needs to contain a digital signature over the original authentication credentials to prove that the client owns the identity.